 Form 2553 must be signed and dated by the president, vice president, treasurer, assistant treasurer, chief accounting officer, or any other corporate officer (such as tax officer) authorized to sign.

-If Form 2553 is not signed, it will not be considered timely filed.
+If Form 2553 isn't signed, it won't be considered timely filed.